ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 TODO:

-* MAY support the output of the `request_proof` operation from the requesting party
+* MAY support the output of the `request_proof` operation from the requesting party (for predicate proofs and verifiable computation requests)
 * MUST support ability to hide any payload
 * MUST always include the protected header
-* MAY add/append new payloads
 * MAY replace the proof value
 * MUST indicate if the input JWP is able to be used again
 * MAY support an input JWP that resulted from a previous `prove` operation